dawit2123/Addis-Software-Internship-Test-Project/README.md

 - Delete Music
 - Get Music
 - Search music by music title and music author
+- Cover Image computation and optimization in the backend like cropping the image, changing the type, reducing the size and others

 # Demo Record of the Addis Music project done for the Addis Internship project.
 Click on the image to view the live record.